Policy and Procedure #320.0, Homework

 2.3 Time Guidelines

 Teachers use their professional judgement to assign homework.
-When teachers assign homework on instructional day, they should adjust requirements to support individual student learning and well-being, without exceeding daily maximums.
+When teachers assign homework on an instructional day, they should adjust requirements to support individual students' learning and well-being, without exceeding daily maximums.
 Teachers will consider other subject/course requirements when assigning homework to not exceed daily maximums.
-Assignments for evaluation being sent home for completion must be considered in the total time allocation.
+All types of homework assigned (as defined in the procedure) must be considered in the total time allocation.
+When assigning homework, student learning needs should be centred in decisions and should adhere to considerations for accommodations and/or modifications.

 The following timelines are intended to show daily recommended maximums across all subjects and courses.
 It is not meant to be an average or expected daily amount.